Great Mosque of Nablus: History

 Local legend in Nablus claims that mosque was the site where Jacob's sons handed Jacob the blood-stained coat of their brother Joseph as evidence that his favorite son was dead.
 This tradition is more associated with the nearby al-Khadra Mosque, however.

 The site of the Great Mosque was originally a basilica built during the reign of Philip the Arab in 244-249 CE.
 The Byzantines later constructed a cathedral on the basilica's ruins and this cathedral is depicted in the mosaic Map of Madaba in 600 CE.
 It was likely damaged or destroyed by the Samaritans during their raids in 484 and 529, but Emperor Justinian I (reigned from 483-565) had the cathedral restored.

 The cathedral was transformed into the Great Mosque of Nablus in the early period of Islamic Arab rule in Palestine, in the 10th-century.
-Arab geographer al-Muqaddasi wrote that the Great Mosque was in the “midst” of Nablus, and “is very finely paved.”
+Arab geographer Al-Maqdisi wrote that the Great Mosque was in the “midst” of Nablus, and “is very finely paved.”
 The Crusaders reconverted the mosque into a church, but made only few alterations including the construction of an apse.
-In 1187, the Ayyubids led by Saladin converted the building as a mosque again.
+In 1187, the Ayyubids led by Saladin converted the building to a mosque again.
 The building was burned down by the Knights Templar in the sack of the city of 30 October 1242.

-A new building was present by the end of the 13th century, as evidenced by Arab chronicler al-Dimashqi who, in 1300, mentions the Great Mosque as “a fine mosque, in which is prayer is said, and the Qur'an recited day and night, men being appointed thereto.”
+A new building was present by the end of the 13th century, as evidenced by Arab chronicler al-Dimashqi who, in 1300, mentioned the Great Mosque as “a fine mosque, in which prayer is performed, and the Qur'an is recited day and night, men being appointed thereto.”
 In 1335, Western traveler James of Verona recorded that the mosque had been “a church of the Christians but now is a mosque of the Saracens.”
 Twenty years later, Ibn Batuta visited it and noted that in the middle of the mosque was a “tank of sweet water.”

 In 1641, the Great Mosque's minaret was rebuilt, but the mosque compound had remained virtually untouched throughout most of its later existence until a severe earthquake struck Palestine, especially Nablus in 1927.
 The mosque's dome and minaret were destroyed as a result, but were restored in 1935.